MON PANIER

 Subscribe now and save up to 80%.

 Your subscription period, 1 year (2 issues) or 2 years (4 issues), begins with the forthcoming issue of TLR.
 The first issue you will receive after ordering a subscription is the next issue to be released.
-Any subscription purchased after November 25, 2022 will start with TLR n ° 14.
+Any subscription purchased before February 25, 2025 will start with TLR n ° 16.

 • Subscribing to the Paper + Digital bundle entitles you to a 50% discount on the price of the digital version.